enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 13. Cluster settings include *replica_preserve_commit_order=on*.
 14. Most tests are based on BenchmarkSQL TPC-C.
 15. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.
+16. Due to the extensive number of tests, the related software, hardware, and configurations are detailed in the Appendix.

 ## How to Contact Us